thealphaversion/A-Practical-Guide-To-Python/README.md

 Any contribution to this journey is appreciated.
 If you find any mistakes, create an issue or a pull request regarding the same.

 ### basic
-This directory contains all files related to the basic python syntax and basic data structures.
+This directory contains all files related to the basic python syntax.

+### datastructures
+This directory contains implementations of different data structures.

 ### algorithms
 This directory contains implementations of different problem statements and alogrithms.